polforeman/factory-optimizer/readme.md

 - **NSGA-II Algorithm**: Utilizes the Non-dominated Sorting Genetic Algorithm II (NSGA-II) for multi-objective optimization.
 - **Visualization**: Generates plots to visualize the optimized arrangements.
 - **Configurable**: Easily configurable through a JSON configuration file.

+## Results

+- Find the results in the Results folder
+- **optimization_results.json** contains the raw results from the optimization process
+- **arrangement_results.json** converts these results to geometries
+- **plots** folder contains the arrangement results plotted to .png